 Acceptability is patient's experience of and satisfaction with their health care.
-Unlike other CON standards, acceptability includes individual and group perceptions.
-For example, accessibility might address whether a building is on a transit route or that there are ADA-compliant ramps, but acceptability addresses whether the population served perceives that they can easily travel to receive services.
-Acceptability includes equity across patient characteristics (e.g., age, sex, race, insurance provider).
+Unlike other CON standards, acceptability includes individual and group perceptions and addresses societal and consumer perceptions of available medical care.
+For example, accessibility might address whether a building is on a transit route, but acceptability addresses whether the population served perceives that they can easily travel to receive services.
+Acceptability includes equity across patient characteristics (such as age, sex, race, insurance provider, etc.).